clartaq/cwiki/resources/private/md/A_Timestamp_Plugin_for_Sublime_Text_3.md

  I found this [answer](https://stackoverflow.com/questions/11879481/can-i-add-date-time-for-sublime-snippet#13882791) to a similar question on StackOverflow.

  Getting a timestamp worked, but it was in the wrong format.
 (Not really wrong, just an old version that I used based on the MarkdownPad editor.)
-I wanted to make the the output of the `Export` function of CWiki as compatible as possible with the input expected by the Hugo static blog generator.
+I wanted to make the the output of the `Export` function of CWiki as compatible as possible with the input expected by the [Hugo](https://gohugo.io) static blog generator.
 That required a different format.
 For example, as I write this, the ISO 8601 version of the current instant is `2018-03-09T10:26:35.249840-05:00`.

- Based on that, I added the following little snippet as a plugin on Sublime Text (Tools/Developer/New Plugin...).
+ Based on that, I added the following little snippet as a plugin for Sublime Text (Tools/Developer/New Plugin...).

  ```
 import datetime, time, getpass